TL-B language

 tags_names = ['bool_true', 'bool_false']

-If you don't want to define any name for current constructor, just pass _
+If you do not want to assign a name to the current constructor, you can use _

 or $_